 One of the picturesque hill stations in India, Dharamshala has a distinct culture of the Indo-Tibetans.
 Dhauladhar Mountains is one of the spectacular sights and remains snow covered all through the year.

 One of the bustling hill stations in India throughout the year, Shimla gives the panoramic view of the Himalayas from the Ridge of snow capped mountain ranges.
 The Gaiety Heritage Cultural Complex, Shimla State Museum, Christ Church, Tara Devi Temple, Kufri are the common and most popular places of interest for the tourists.

-At an altitude of 1880 m, the green rifts of the Doon Valley would remind one of the colonial past. magnificent architectures with drool worthy cuisine, Mussoorie is a loved destination for trek-friendly people.
+At an altitude of 1880 m, the green rifts of the Doon Valley would remind one of the colonial past. magnificent architecture with drool worthy cuisine, Mussoorie is one of the most loved destinations for trek-friendly people.

-The religious town, which is, also known as the yoga capital of the world is famously known for its Laxman Jhula (hanging bridge) over the River Ganga.
+Rishikesh is the religious town, which is also known as the yoga capital of the world, is famously known for its Laxman Jhula (hanging bridge) over the River Ganga.
 It is also known for its white-water rafting and serves as the gateway for interesting trekking destinations.

 With its sparkling Dal Lake, Srinagar has colourful gardens and picturesque natural beauty.
 The Hazratbal Shrine, Jama Masjid, Aali Masjid, along with tomb of the mother of Zain-ul-abidin, Stone Mosque, tomb of Pir Haji Muhammad are the other major tourist attractions.
 The Arts Emporium and SPS Museum are ideal places to go for Kashmiri handicrafts.